gimoonnam/gimoonnam.github.io/_posts/Python/2020-08-12-tuple_vs_list.md

 I found that they have different properties despite some commons.
 So I wanted to document the commons and differences between list and tuple.
 List and Tuple are mainly used type of containers to handle an array in Python.

-* <span style="color:blue"> **Commons**  </span>
+## <span style="color:blue"> Commons  </span>

   Both are variable containers, which can accommodate all types of variable such as numbers and strings Heterogeneous type of variables can be stored in the same container.

-* <span style="color:blue"> **Differences**  </span>
+## <span style="color:blue"> Differences  </span>

-List is mutable, meaning that size and element can be changed On the other hand, Tuple is immutable, so once the tuple is defined, it cannot be edited. append() method is not applicable in a tuple
+  List is mutable, meaning that size and element can be changed.
+  On the other hand, Tuple is immutable, so once the tuple is defined, it cannot be edited. append() method is not applicable in a tuple

-Speed of iteration: Tuple is faster than list
+  **Speed of iteration: Tuple is faster than list**